State legislative councils of India

-The State Legislative Council, or Vidhan Parishad, or Saasana Mandali is the upper house in those states of India that have a bicameral state legislature; the lower house being the State Legislative Assembly.
+The State Legislative Council, also known as the Vidhan Parishad or the Saasana Mandali, is the upper house in those states of India that have a bicameral state legislature; the lower house being the State Legislative Assembly.
 Its establishment is defined in Article 169 of the Constitution of India.

 Only 6 out of 28 states have a Legislative Council.
-These are Andhra Pradesh, Karnataka, Telangana, Maharashtra, Bihar, and Uttar Pradesh.
+These are Andhra Pradesh, Bihar, Karnataka, Maharashtra, Telangana, and Uttar Pradesh.
 No union territory has a legislative council.

-Qualification and tenure
+Member of the Legislative Council (India)

-Members of a State Legislative Council (MLC) must be a citizen of India, at least 30 years old, mentally sound, not an insolvent, and must be an enrolled voter of the state.
-A member may not be a Member of Parliament and Member of the State Legislative Assembly at the same time.The tenure of the MLCs are six years.
+An MLC, or Member of a State Legislative Council, must be a citizen of India, at least 30 years old, mentally sound, not an insolvent, and must be an enrolled voter of the state.
+A member may not be a Member of Parliament and Member of the State Legislative Assembly at the same time.
+A member must not hold any office of profit under the Government of India or the Government of any state.The tenure of the MLCs is six years.
 One-third of the members of State Legislative Council retire after every two years.
 This arrangement parallels that for the Rajya Sabha, the upper house of the Parliament of India.

 Composition

 The size of the State Legislative Council cannot be more than one third of the membership of the State Legislative Assembly.
 However, its size cannot be less than 40 members.
-These members elect the Chairman and Deputy Chairman of the State Legislative Council.
+These members elect the chairman and Deputy Chairman of the State Legislative Council.

 MLCs are chosen in the following manner: